2018-2019 Academic Year FAFSA Changes

 Rarely are their major revisions to the actual mechanics (“structure”) of the FAFSA process.

-2015 is a different year with three major changes that provide several advantages to families.
+2016-2017 Academic Year FAFSA has three major changes that provide several advantages to families.

 - FAFSA Form is now available three months earlier.